md-irohas/tcppc-go/README.md

 ### Compile from source

-`tcpPC` is written in Go.
+`tcppc` is written in Go.
 So, if you want to build its binary, you need to prepare the development environment for Go.

 If you have got ready for building Go, type the following commands.